- Teaching & Learning→

 6. What arrangements are in place for supporting pupils as they move between phases of education?

 How do we help students when they move to our school?

 - Before any student transfers we try and find out as much about them as possible.
-Students have the opportunity to visit the school, meet their Head of Year and the Assistant Head teacher for Pastoral and Pupil Care who explains the school procedures and expectations.
+Students have the opportunity to visit the school, meet their Head of Year and the Director of Inclusion who explains the school procedures and expectations.